 I recently found a farm that raises their chickens much like Polyface farm.
 The family was very nice and I was happy with what I saw at their farm.
 I was excited to take the chickens home and enjoy the first chicken dinner that we had had in a while.
-It's gorgeous, right?
-Those are local potatoes in the bottom (stored from last year by the grower).

 .